Davidg8011/cse15l-lab-reports/Lab_5.md

 fi
 ```
 > Instead of $1 which is the first input from the user we want $# which is the number of inputs.
+> This was the issue with "java Main 0".

 **Fixed**
 ```